 - Tilak went to England in September 1918.

-- Gandhi’s approach for freedom.
+- Gandhi’s approach to freedom.

 - In 1920 Gandhi became president of the All India Home Rule League, and changed its name to Swarajya Sabha, and after that league merged into Indian National Congress.